adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 More importantly than any of the above, the most common scenario is one where the browser simply lacks support for a given set of APIs that your application tries to use (examples later).

-## 3. JS does not degrade gracefully without developer intervention (unlike HTML and CSS).
+## 3. Javascript does not degrade gracefully without developer intervention (unlike HTML and CSS).

 HTML and CSS degrade (or enhance depending on the way you see things) without any extra effort.
 Consider `<input type="email">` and `border-radius`.
 When unsupported, the input reverts to a standard text control and forgoes curved borders.
 No harm, no foul.